kolodny/nip/README.md

 ---

-By default there are `start`, `end`, `fileStart`, and `fileEnd` events you can register, you can also register in
+By default there are `start`, `end`, `fileStart`, and `fileEnd` events you can register by doing `this.on('end', function() {})`
-`this.onend = function() {/* code */}` format

 The context inside the main function can be used as a global store, and has a `filename` property

 ---

 ### Why
-This is for people who aren't "devops" and who can't crank out a fancy piped shell script using `awk`, `sed,` and `grep`.
+This is for people who aren't "devops" and who can't crank out a fancy piped shell script using `awk` and `sed`.
 Also most programmers who have node installed can write a quick javascript one+ liner to do what the oldschoolers would make a shell script out of.

 https://github.com/kolodny/nip